northbynate/tutorials/jupyterlab_tutorial.md

 + Jupyterlab provides a graphical interface to Kamiak reducing the amount of work necessary to get started using the cluster.

-+ The use of notebooks increases reproducibility by encouraging clear and consistent code commenting as well as ggregating complicated workflows into a single location.
++ The use of notebooks increases reproducibility by encouraging clear and consistent code commenting as well as aggregating complicated workflows into a single location.

 + Jupyterlab can utilize the [R](https://www.datacamp.com/community/blog/jupyter-notebook-r) kernel!